 The most common image file formats, the most important for cameras, printing, scanning, and internet use, are JPG, TIF, PNG, and GIF.

-1) JPG should always choose higher Quality and a larger file, and
+- JPG should always choose higher quality and a larger file, and

-2) Continue editing and saving your JPG images repeatedly causes quality lost every time you save it as JPG
+- Continue editing and saving your JPG images repeatedly causes quality loss every time you save it as JPG

 We Also Work With The Engineering Department at The City of Burleson.
 Digitizing over 15,000 42″ and 48″ wide format plans.
 This scanning project has freed up over two thousand square feet of facility space for the Department to repurpose for staffing.